 If the value of option keep_labels is true, which is the default, the labels of vertices and edges of Digraph are used for the subgraph as well.
 If the value is false, default label [] is used for the vertices and edges of the subgroup.

 '''

-topsort(Digraph) -> Vertices | false
+subgraph(Digraph, Vertices) is equivalent to subgraph(Digraph, Vertices, []).

 '''

 If any of the arguments are invalid, a badarg exception is raised.